-- 3. Vaccine Declination.
+3. Vaccine Declination.
 Personnel or trainees who choose to decline the SARS-CoV-2 vaccination must complete a Vaccine Declination Statement and submit it to the location vaccine authority by the date established by that Authority, as provided in Section D under Compliance/Responsibilities below.
-A sample Vaccination Declination Statement that may be utilized by any UC Health location is attached. - a.
-A list of individuals who decline vaccination (or subsequent doses, where those are required) may be provided to managers and supervisors, including division and department leaders, to the extent necessary to facilitate implementation and enforcement of compensating safety measures, program evaluation, or related activities. - b.
-Any person who submits a Vaccine Declination Statement must wear personal protective equipment as directed by the location vaccine authority to mitigate risk to patients and other health care workers whenever they are on site at any UC Health location. - c.
-A person who initially declines the SARS-COV-2 vaccine but later decides to become vaccinated should discuss their plans with occupational health, their primary care physician, or local pharmacy, and may receive the vaccine through any of these and provide documentation of the administration to the location vaccine authority. - 4.
+A sample Vaccine Declination Statement that may be utilized by any location is attached.
+The following procedures apply to vaccine declinations:

+- a.
+A list of personnel and trainees who decline vaccination (or subsequent doses, where those are required) may be provided to managers and supervisors, including division and department leaders, to the extent necessary to facilitate implementation and enforcement of compensating safety measures, program evaluation, or related activities. - b.
+Any personnel or trainee who is not vaccinated must wear personal protective equipment as directed by the location vaccine authority to mitigate risk to patients, personnel, trainees, and others whenever they are working or learning on site at any UC location. - c.
+A personnel or trainee who initially declines the SARS-COV-2 vaccine but later decides to become vaccinated should discuss their plans with occupational health, their primary care physician, or local pharmacy, and may receive the vaccine through any of these and provide documentation of the administration to the location vaccine authority. - 4.
 Initial Allocation.
-During the period of initial allocation, locations need not mandate full program participation (see Section IV.D below); however, healthcare locations are expected to comply with applicable legal and policy requirements for providing information to individuals voluntarily receiving vaccine such as the information described in Section III.A.1 above. - B. Superseding Public Health Directives.
+During the period of initial allocation, locations need not mandate full program participation (see Section IV.D below); however, locations are expected to comply with applicable legal and policy requirements for providing information to individuals voluntarily receiving vaccine such as the information described in Section III.A.1 above. - B. Superseding Public Health Directives.
 In the event a federal, state, or local public health agency with jurisdiction imposes a mandate restricting or eliminating participation options, the applicable public health mandate will be implemented at the affected location(s).
+Inconsistent directives issued by agencies with overlapping jurisdiction should be discussed with a location's office of legal affairs.